A guide for non-UK resident clients on some of the key tax and other planning considerations

-Non-domiciled individuals’ main exposure to UK inheritance tax for non-UK residents and non-UK domiciled individuals will often be as a result of their ownership of UK residential property.
+The main exposure to UK inheritance tax for non-UK residents and non-UK domiciled individuals will often be as a result of their ownership of UK residential property.
 This is often a key area that they wish to seek tax advice on.

-Even if you do not intend to become resident in the UK, if you buy a residential property here it will be subject to inheritance tax.
-Inheritance tax is charged at 40% on death on the net value of all of a UK resident or non-resident’s UK situated assets (whether or not they are UK resident).
+Even if you do not intend to become resident in the UK, if you buy a residential property here it will be within the scope of inheritance tax.
+Inheritance tax is charged at 40% on death on the value of all of a non-UK domiciled individual’s UK situated assets (whether or not they are UK resident).
 Debts owed by the individual may reduce the amount exposed to inheritance tax in some circumstances.

 Your exposure to inheritance tax in the UK can be mitigated by securing a mortgage against the property upon acquisition.
-In addition, you might consider life insurance to cover any inheritance tax exposure in respect of the equity you own in the property brings.
+In addition, you might consider life insurance to cover any inheritance tax exposure in respect of the equity you own in the property.p

 Stamp Duty Land Tax (“SDLT”)

-You will pay SDLT on the acquisition of UK residential property in England or Northern Ireland in your own name.
+You will pay SDLT on the acquisition of residential property in England or Northern Ireland in your own name.
+2

 Additional 3% SDLT Rate